singhprabhjot/CMU_SV_SE_Practicum_2013/test_harness/self-timing test suite/readme.md

   i) used to display in charts and tables<br/>
   ii) uploaded to the test harness server for further comparsion across platforms.<br/>

+  Data of all CSS operation tests on one device are charted for analysis at <a href='http://appception-tahoe.herokuapp.com/environments'>Appception-Tahoe Environments</a> <br/>
+  Data of one CSS operation test across different devices are charted for analysis at <a href='http://appception-tahoe.herokuapp.com/selftests'>Appception-Tahoe Selftests</a>

+<h2>Tests</h2>
 The test suite has 18 tests in four Benchmark test 'Suites'.

 <h3>Test Suite One</h3>